cs1302uga/cs1302-hw-savable/README.md

    variables will be written to the file.

-   **NOTE:** `PrintWriter` objects allow you to print data to a file using method names that are similar (in name) to the methods you are used to using to print data to the screen.
+   **NOTE:** `PrintWriter` objects allow you to print data to a file using similar method names to the methods you are used to using when you print data to the screen.
 In the `save` method, we create a `PrintWriter` object and then use `println` to print variables to the file that's passed in as a parameter.